robusta-dev/robusta/docs/configuration/ai-analysis.rst

      - **Yes**
    * - ``description``
      - string
-     - A brief description of the toolset's purpose.
-Helps users understand what the toolset does.
+     - A summary of the toolset's purpose.
+This description is visible to the LLM and helps it decide when to use the toolset for specific tasks.
      - No
    * - ``docs_url``
      - string